georgia-tech-db/evadb/README.md

 ## Documentation

-You can find the complete documentation of EvaDB at [https://evadb.readthedocs.io/](https://evadb.readthedocs.io/).
+You can find the complete documentation of EvaDB at: [https://evadb.readthedocs.io/](https://evadb.readthedocs.io/)

 ## How does EvaDB work?